Last Updated on November 8, 2022

 As you know & learn, everything happens for a reason, and always for a good reason!

-Learning how to love yourself after a divorce – We all want our relationships to last forever, but sometimes things don’t work out as we planned.
+We all want our relationships to last forever, but sometimes things don’t work out as we planned.

 To put it another way, it’s important to learn and understand your own gut feelings when you’re treated like a piece of trash.